A functional stable limit theorem for Gibbs-Markov maps: Introduction

 \section{Introduction}

 The study of ergodic dynamical systems naturally leads to many questions about stationary sequences with nontrivial dependence structure.
-If $T$ is a map preserving a probability measure $\mu$ on $(X,\mathcal{A})$, and $f:X\rightarrow\mathbb{R}^{d}$ some \emph{observable} (that is, a measurable function), the stationary sequence $(f\circ T^{k})_{k\geq0}$ on $(X,\mathcal{A},\mu)$ is expected to exhibit properties similar to those of iid sequences as soon as $T$ possesses sufficiently strong mixing properties, and $f$ is regular enough.
+If $T$ is a map preserving a probability measure $\mu$ on $(X,\mathcal{A})$, and $f:X\rightarrow\mathbb{R}^{d}$ is some \emph{observable} (that is, a measurable function), the stationary sequence $(f\circ T^{k})_{k\geq0}$ on $(X,\mathcal{A},\mu)$ is expected to exhibit properties similar to those of iid sequences as soon as $T$ possesses sufficiently strong mixing properties, and $f$ is regular enough.
 In particular, the sequence of \emph{ergodic sums} $\mathbf{S}_{n}(f):=\sum_{k=0}^{n-1}f\circ T^{k}$ should behave like a classical partial sum process, for which, among a multitude of other results, functional limit theorems are available.
 Indeed, there is a well developed theory clarifying the asymptotic behavior of such sequences in situations with a Gaussian limit, see for example \cite{MPU}.

 In the present article we are interested in situations where $f$ has a heavy tail, and its distribution $\mu\circ f^{-1}$ is in the \emph{domain of attraction} \emph{of some non-Gaussian }$\alpha$\emph{-stable random vector} $S$.
-(We refer to \cite{MS} and \cite{ST} for background information on stable laws and processes.)
-Then there exist two sequences of constants $A_{n} \in\mathbb{R}^{d}$ and $B_{n}>0$, $n\geq1$, such that distributional convergence
+(We refer to \cite{MS} and \cite{ST} for background information on stable laws and processes, see also Section 2 below.)
+Then there exist two sequences of constants $A_{n}\in\mathbb{R}^{d}$ and $B_{n}>0$, $n\geq1$, such that distributional convergence

 takes place provided that $(f\circ T^{k})_{k\geq0}$ is an iid sequence.
 In the classical iid setup, the \emph{Stable Limit Theorem (SLT)} (\ref{Eq_ADADAD}) automatically entails a \emph{Functional Stable Limit Theorem (FSLT)} (or \emph{weak invariance principle}) in $(\mathcal{D}([0,\infty),\mathbb{R} ^{d}),\mathcal{J}_{1})$, which asserts distributional convergence of the \emph{partial sum processes} $\mathsf{S}^{[n]}$ given by